destinio/destinio/README.md

 ```
 "You want to recruit people?"

 "Not exactly.

 Though if I found good people,
 I would certainly try to bring them in.

 I want to take your recruits and find missions for them.

 I want to be the one who listens to what people need,
 who finds out what people can do and then helps them do it."

-―Bail Organa and Ahsoka Tano
+―Ahsoka Tano to Bail Organa
 ```

 [👉 More quotes](https://github.com/destinio/quotes)